Ghostdog02/SmartLunchSystem/README.md

 ### 5.1. 🔧 Configure the API for Windows 11

-Update appsettings.json or secrets.json with your own (The following example uses sql-server with Windows authentication):
+Update appsettings.json or secrets.json with your own (The following example uses SQL Server with Windows authentication):

 ```json
 "ConnectionStrings": {